 Check the transportation links.
 If you commute to work, you need easy access to transportation but, on the other hand, it’s not ideal to be living right next to a motorway or railway track.
 Test routes that you will use frequently, such as the school run or visiting relatives, to see how long they take or to highlight any issues.

 It’s easy to browse through the Internet and see page after page about mortgages and properties available for sale.
 But not everything is listed on the Internet and you’ll miss valuable opportunities and professional guidance if you don’t speak with people face-to-face.

 Speak with your mortgage broker to find out about the different mortgages available and discover which type is best suited to your needs.
-He/she can arrange a mortgage in principle for you so that you know exactly what purchase price you can afford before you start viewing properties.
-Having a mortgage in principle makes you more attractive to vendors as they can see that you already have your finances in place.
+They can arrange a mortgage in principle for you so that you know exactly what purchase price you can afford before you start viewing properties.
+Having a mortgage in principle makes you more attractive to vendors.
+This is because they can see that you already have your finances in place.

 Visit your local estate agent’s office to find out what properties are available that aren’t advertised on the Internet or displayed in the office windows.
 They will be able to give you in-depth information about the properties and areas and to help you when you’re ready to put in an offer.

 When you’ve found a property you like, be sure to check it thoroughly rather than just giving the rooms a cursory glance.
 Test things properly, such as turning on the taps, looking at the boiler and checking the windows and flooring.
 Ask what the maintenance costs are like.
 Once completion has taken place, any repairs become your responsibility.